monero-oxide/monero-oxide/monero-oxide/rpc/README.md

 # Monero RPC

-Trait for an RPC connection to a Monero daemon, built around monero-serai.
+Trait for an RPC connection to a Monero daemon, built around monero-oxide.

 This library is usable under no-std when the `std` feature (on by default) is disabled.